alefragnani/atom-code-dark-syntax/README.md

 # Code Dark Syntax theme

-A dark syntax theme based on **Visual Studio Code**, with some tweaks.
+A dark syntax theme inspired on **Visual Studio Code**, with some tweaks.

 ## Supported Languages

-I tested it with a few languages, but intend to add more:
+I tested it with a few languages, and intend to add more:

 * LESS
 * Pascal
 * Java
 * Coffeescript
 * JavaScript
+* Markdown
+* Python
+* JSON
+* CSON

 ## Screenshots